jsh9/Image-Digitizer/README.md

 ### Very brief tutorial in 8 steps

-1. Clone this repository; then unzip.
+1. Download the whole repository, unzip it as a folder.

-2. Open MATLAB, and then run `ImgDigitizer.m` from MATLAB.
+2. From the folder, run `ImgDigitizer.m` from MATLAB.
+Or `ImgDigitizer4k.m` if you are using a 4k monitor or higher.
+(Alternatively, you can add the folder into as an eligible MATLAB search path [[what's a search path](https://www.mathworks.com/help/matlab/search-path.html)], and then type `ImgDigitizer` or `ImgDigitizer4k` directly from MATLAB's command window.)

 *(Click [here](https://github.com/jsh9/Image-Digitizer/releases) to download the binary executable if you do not have MATLAB, or you prefer to run a compiled executable file.)*